-- 91. We consider that the costs of fibre-network-related equipment located inside a customer's premises that is part of a QLP's PTN, should not be deducted from qualified revenue.
-This is because the deduction for the cost of non-telecommunications goods and services does not apply to goods that form part of a PTN. - 92.
-On 4 September 2013 we issued a clarification about the treatment for the TDL of fibre-related equipment located inside end-user premises in response to questions from Ultrafast Fibre Ltd (Ultrafast).
+- 101. We consider that the costs of fibre-network-related equipment located inside a customer's premises that is part of a QLP's PTN, should not be deducted from qualified revenue.
+This is because the deduction for the cost of non-telecommunications goods and services does not apply to goods that form part of a PTN. - 102.
+On 4 September 2013, we issued a clarification about the treatment for the TDL of fibre-related equipment located inside end-user premises in response to questions from Ultrafast Fibre Ltd (Ultrafast).
 The clarification stated that the cost of an optical network terminal (ONT) installed inside the end-user's premises, external termination point (ETP) and internal termination points (ITPs) are not deductible as these items are part of the QLP's fibre PTN.
-We provided this clarification after reviewing the technical material, and contract terms and conditions on the webpages for the LFCs. - 93.
-Our clarification also stated that deductions may be claimed for the cost of residential gateways (such as Wi-Fi capable routers) and other equipment located on the end-user side of the ONT, subject to the conditions in paragraphs 28 to 31 of our specified information instructions.
+We provided this clarification after reviewing the technical material, and contract terms and conditions on the webpages for the LFCs. - 103.
+Our clarification also stated that deductions may be claimed for the cost of residential gateways (such as Wi-Fi capable routers) and other equipment located on the end-user side of the ONT, subject to the conditions in our specified information instructions, which form Attachment A of this 2012/13 revised draft LAD.